-In 2015, I was new to Glasgow and didn’t know many people here, someone told me I should go along to MIN as it was a friendly place and I would get to know more people and learn more about the city.
+In 2015, I was new to Glasgow and didn’t know many people here, someone told me I should go along to MIN as it was a friendly place and I would get to know more people and learn more about the city…

 “I was keen to do some volunteering as a way of making a contribution to the community.
 I also felt it was important to take some action to address racism.

-Volunteering with Family Nest is a really positive experience.
+Volunteering with Family Nest is a really positive experience…

 I came to the UK in 2016, I was a teacher in a primary school for 17 years, I left Syria because of the war, after 3 months in the UK came to MIN, I found out about MIN from two women at the primary school…

 I joined MIN in early January of 2016, I heard about it from friends.
 I’m originally from Eritrea, I am always keen to learn new things and discovering places, especially in the outdoors.
 At first I started to expand my…

-My personal and political commitment is to a Scotland where everyone living here is welcome and treated with justice and fairness.
+“My personal and political commitment is to a Scotland where everyone living here is welcome and treated with justice and fairness.
 I’ve lived in Maryhill all of my life, over the past few years, via the media and reflecting…